jasujm/bridge/README.md

                for event socket is tcp://*:5556.
     positions  JSON list containing positions the backend instance controls.
                E.g. ["north"].
-If omitted, all positions are controlled. connect    JSON list containing ZMQ endpoints of the control sockects of the peers the backend connects to.
+If omitted, all positions are controlled. connect    JSON list containing the control endpoints of the peers.
 E.g.
                ["tcp://peer1.example.com:5555", "tcp://peer2.example.com:5555"].
-               If omitted, the backend connects to no peers. cs-cntl    Card server control endpoint.
+               If omitted, the game is peerless.
+    cs-cntl    Card server control endpoint.
     cs-peer    Base endpoint for peer card servers.

-Positions option is only significant if connect option is specified.
-When connecting peers to each other, no position can be controlled by two peers and each position must be controlled by some peer.
-If there are no peers (and thus the backend acts purely as server), it always controls all players.
+`positions` option is ignored unless `connect` option is also specified.
+When connecting peers to each other, no position can be controlled by multiple peers and each position must be controlled by some peer.
+If the game is peerless (and thus the backend acts purely as server), the single backend always controls all players.
 See the Examples section for more information.

-If the last two parameters are present, card server is used for secure card exchange between the peers.
+If `cs-cntl` and `cs-peer` options are present, card server is used for secure card exchange between the peers. `cs-cntl` is an endpoint reserved for the communication between the bridge backend and it’s card server. `cs-peer` is the (first) endpoint reserved for communication between the card server instances of each peer.
 See the Card server section for more information.
-If they are not present, plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:
+If the two `cs` options are not present, plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:

 To increase logging level, -v and -vv flags can be used for INFO and DEBUG level logging, respectively.

+A single backend application can host multiple games identified by UUID.
+In peerless backend, no games initially exist and must be created by the client.
+If instructed to run in peer mode by providing the `connect` option, the backend automatically configures a game based on the command line arguments, identified by null UUID.

+### Frontend

 Run the four frontend (client) instances

-    $ bridgegui endpoint
+    $ bridgegui [--game UUID] [--create-game] endpoint

 where endpoint is the control endpoint of the backend application.
 Run `bridgegui --help` for the remaining options.
 Exactly one frontend must connect for each position the backend controls.
 The backend automatically assigns positions in order the frontends connect.

+The client handles creating and joining a game based on it’s command line arguments.
+See the Examples section or use `bridgegui --help`.

 ### Examples

-By adjusting the positions and peers arguments in the backend application, different kinds of network topologies can be made.
+By using different command line arguments in the backend application, different kinds of network topologies can be made.
 In the pure client‐server model one backend controls all positions and all frontends connect to it.

-    $ bridge tcp://*:5555
+    server@example.com$ bridge tcp://*:5555 &

-    $ bridgegui --create-game tcp://example.com:5555 &
+    client1@example.com$ bridgegui --create-game tcp://example.com:5555 &
-    $ for n in {2..4}; do
+    client234@example.com$ for n in {2..4}; do
     >   bridgegui tcp://example.com:5555 &
     > done

+One of the clients must create a game.
+Games are identified by UUID, but the UUID can be omitted to allow the server to pick a random one.

 In pure peer‐to‐peer model each player has their own instance of backend application and (presumably) local frontend connecting to it.

-    $ bridge --positions='["north"]'                                      \
+    peer@example.com$ bridge --positions='["north"]'                     \
     >     --connect='["tcp://peer1.example.com:5555",…]' tcp://*:5555 &
-    $ bridgegui tcp://localhost:5555
+    peer@example.com$ bridgegui tcp://localhost:5555

-Players and their cards are shown in the middle of the screen.
-The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).
+The peers automatically set up a game identified by null UUID.
+In this case no client should create a game (it would be a new game unrelated to the one the peers are setting up).

 Note!
 The application does not yet correctly handle peers leaving and rejoining the game.
 If a peer or a card server crashes, the session is lost.

-### Score
+### Frontend display

 Score sheet is displayed on the right.
 More rows are added to the sheet after every deal.

+Players and their cards are shown in the middle of the screen.
+The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).

 ### Call